shiningsurya/prf2fits/README.md

 # PROF2FITS
-## program which converts PROFS to FITS
+## Program which converts PROFS to FITS